 After lunch P1-P7 joined Bishop Stephen and Fr Colin Golden (their chaplain) for Mass for the Feast of Our Lady of Lourdes in the church.

-Following the Mass the children returned to school to be treated by Fr Colin – cakes from Murrays the Bakers!
+Following the Mass the children returned to school to be treated by Fr Colin – with cakes from Murrays the Bakers!